PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 Now, it's party time!
 Ready to relive your hypest moments with IIDX GOOOOOOOOOOOOOOOOLD!!!!!

 ## Credits:
-Original theme by DJ.Tony.
+Original theme by DJ.Tony (SM3.9).
 Ported and optimized for NotITG 4.9.1 by PoRa.

 ## Changelogs: (compared to the SM3.9 ver)
 -This was a big theme.
 The original theme had a custom .exe that came along with it that allowed you to customize some things like the Common BGM, Decide SFX, Toasties, Screen Filter, Explosions of the Beatmania skins that came along with it, the Lane Covers, and even options to make the UI become an actual Beatmania simulator.:\